ErinaTheDummy/SwordToShield/CoreRules.md

 Spell components with no listed GP cost are able to be supplemented by simply using a spell focus!
 If you have a spell focus equipped and cast a spell that has components with no GP cost then ignore the material components of the spell.

 ##### Duration
 Duration refers to the length of time the spell takes place over.
-Instantaneous spells have no duration as they happen in a single instant, but concentration spells take effect for a specific amount of time or until you choose to end them(in some cases).
+Instantaneous spells have no duration as they happen in a single instant, but concentration spells take effect for a specific amount of time or until you choose to end them (in some cases).
 Certain spells will have a duration but not require concentration

 ###### Breaking Concentration
 You may break concentration to end a concentration spell at any time as a free action.
 Concentration also ends if you fall unconscious or are incapacitated or killed.
-If you take damage while concentrating on a spell make a will roll to maintain concentration with the DC being 8 + the damage sustained or half the damage sustained, whichever is higher, On a failure your concentration ends.
+If you take damage while concentrating on a spell make a will roll to maintain concentration with the DC being 8 + half the damage sustained or equal to the damage sustained, whichever is higher, On a failure your concentration ends.

 ##### Targets
 Targets describe who you may make the spell take effect on, often specifying a creature, object, or area of effect.